prestongarno/kotlinq/README.md

 ```

 If schema types were represented as a data class, things would get messy with nulls or worse - because at runtime you'd have to keep track of which queries resulted in which instances to avoid `NullPointerException`s
-The class above allows subclasses to <b>explicitly expose</b> the fields in the schema type definitions, which allows for safe collections/bounded type parameters*.
+The class above allows implementations to <b>explicitly expose</b> the fields in the schema type definitions, which allows for safe collections/bounded type parameters*.
 Root types subclass `GraphType`, which provides provides utility methods to supply delegates for fields.

 <sup>*unless you include logic in implementations beyone dependency injection, in which case you probable have worse problems in your code, I think</sup>